ponylang/pony-tutorial/types/classes.md

 ### Fields

 These are just like fields in C structs or fields in classes in C++, C#, Java, Python, Ruby, or basically any language, really.
-There are three kinds of fields: var, let and embed fields.
-A var field can be assigned to over and over again, but a let field is assigned to in the constructor and never again.
+There are three kinds of fields: `var`, `let`, and `embed` fields.
+A `var` field can be assigned to over and over again, but a `let` field is assigned to in the constructor and never again.
 Embed fields will be covered in more detail in the documentation on [variables](../expressions/variables.md).

 ```pony
 class Wombat